Eating disorder assessment and treatment

-When your relationship with food or obsession with body image interferes with your life, you may be suffering from an eating disorder.
+When your relationship with food and obsession with thinness interferes with your life, you may be suffering from an eating disorder.
 Eating disorders involve destructive patterns of restrictive dieting, purging, exercising, and binging that lead to serious physical and psychological consequences.
 Recovery is most possible when an eating disorder is identified early, treated by trained professionals, and when treatment is supported by close friends and family.